Federal Aid & Withdrawal from All Classes | Federal Aid & Withdrawal from Some Classes |

-Return of Title IV (R2T4) Funds
+Return of Title IV (R2T4) Fund

 As a result, the school and the student may be required to return any “unearned” federal aid received.